Let me start by saying that it's the best thriller I've read in a long time. Yes, it's simply that good. Welcome to my review.

 Two percent of the population is sociopathic.
 They just don’t feel the way you or I do about others.
 If you come in contact with fifty people in a day, one of them is a sociopath.

 Andrew Mayne, The Naturalist

 Don't get me wrong — this is not a perfect book.
 But it's a really good one, and I highly recommend it.
 You'll probably have to stay up late to finish it.
 At least I did.
 The Naturalist is the first one from the series.
-Looking Glass is already out and I can't wait to read it!
-Murder Theory will be released in 2019.
+Looking Glass is already out and you can read my review here!
+Murder Theory was released in 2019.
 I will update this post when I review any of them.
 Have a good read and be careful in the forest 😀